anyfiddle/sysbox-pods-preview/docs/k8s-setup.md

 Shiftfs comes by default in Ubuntu desktop and server versions, but unfortunately it's not included in cloud versions (e.g., Ubuntu AWS AMIs).
-You can run `modinfo shiftfs` on a host to verify it's presence.
+You can run `modinfo shiftfs` on a host to verify its presence.
 If shiftfs is included, then you don't have to do anything else.
 If it's not included, you can install it manually.